-- The first section entitled: Guidance for Students and Parents provides guidance on the subject pathway selection process and key issues that affect the choices that you make. - The second section entitled: Course Information provides a detailed outline of the GCSE course syllabuses for 2023-2024 and a description of the new iDesign course and what it can lead to.
+- The first section entitled: Guidance for Students and Parents provides guidance on the option process and key issues that affect the choices that you make. - The second section entitled: Course Information provides a detailed outline of the course syllabuses for 2022-2025.

-You deserve to be successful: aim high, choose wisely and work hard.
+You deserve to be successful.
+Aim high, choose wisely and work hard.